danswer-ai/danswer/backend/tests/integration/README.md

 ## Instructions for Running Integration Tests Locally
 1. Launch danswer (using Docker or running with a debugger), ensuring the API server is running on port 8080.
+    a.
+If you'd like to set environment variables, you can do so by creating a `.env` file in the danswer/backend/tests/integration/ directory.
 2. Navigate to `danswer/backend`.
 3. Run the following command in the terminal:
    ```sh